Story: Mark Russell, Bryce Ingman

 What They Say:

-An all-new series, spinning out of the smash hit RED SONJA title written by MARK RUSSELL!
-In order to become queen, Sonja The Red had to defeat an evil emperor.
-But that emperor had a son.
-And that son will do ANYTHING to exact his revenge…even if it means embracing horrible magics he does not understand.
-Don’t miss out on this series that will affect the Sonja series for years to come!
+Spinning directly out of the epic RED SONJA title written by MARK RUSSELL!
+Prince Cyril’s plan to murder Sonja The Red is diverted, due to battles with giants.
+But from the battles comes a discovery, and a mysterious collection of allies begins to unite.
 By MARK RUSSELL (Red Sonja, Year Of The Villain), BRYCE INGMAN (Edgar Allen Poe’s Snifter Of Terror) and CRAIG ROUSSEAU (The Flash).

 Content: (please note that content portions of a review may contain spoilers):